 Photos and documents submitted for posting to this site should be scanned at the highest practical resolution; it’s a lot easier to make files smaller than to make them larger.
 For documents, Adobe PDF files are fine.

-Most material on this site is in the public domain, except some of the Cool Menus software and the collection of newspaper articles.
+Most material on this site is in the public domain, except some of the Adobe Flash software and the collection of newspaper articles.
 Use what you like of the public domain material, but please credit the source and do not modify the metadata.
 Copyrighted material (noted with a © symbol) cannot be copied without permission of the copyright owner.

 High-resolution versions of many photos are available upon request.

 I also maintain a site for U.S.S.
-Worden (DD 352), a Farragut-class destroyer that was lost in early 1943.
+Worden (DD 352), a Farragut-class destroyer that was lost in January 1943.

 Viewing the site

-Users who dial up with a modem may find this site slow.
+Users who dial up with a modem may find this site too slow.
 I’ve assumed that all users have fast Internet connections since this allows me to include videos and high-resolution photos.
-I don’t want to omit any material because of slow Internet connection speeds, and modem users will still find most download times acceptable.
-A DVD of high-resolution versions of the videos and many photos on this site is available.

 We also have viewing hints for handicapped visitors.